 \subsection{Piecewise linear input}

 In \Cref{continuous}, we introduce a sequence of equations with continuous inputs (even so not everywhere differentiable).
 The idea is to approximate the step function defined by the switching input \eqref{input} by a sequence of piecewise linear functions of the form with $\varepsilon$ a small positive number.
-However, the input $L_\varepsilon$ above would not allow the functions of the sequence to enter to the sliding mode like the switched system.
-For these reason, a slightly more elaborate piecewise linear function is defined \Cref{continuous}.
+However, the input $L_\varepsilon$ above would not allow the functions of the sequence to {remain constant in the sliding mode if there is $t^*\geq t_0$ such that $X_i(t^*)=Y_i^*$ for every $i=1,2,\dots,n-1$ and $X_n(t^*)=K$.
+This is a property that, according to \Cref{proposition1} and \Cref{proposition2}, the {switching} systems \eqref{end_product_feedback} and \eqref{end_product_feedback_st} satisfy.
+In order to approximate this particular dynamics of the switching systems}, a slightly more elaborate piecewise linear function is defined \Cref{continuous}.